Building a business website does not guarantee increased sales. Worse, if the website isn't well-designed, it may...

 You'll want to present enough supporting information about what you sell to make web surfers feel comfortable buying from you to convert them into consumers.
 For example, if you sell software, you'll need to know what platform it runs on, whether it's compatible with other items, what system requirements it has, and if there are any links to press reviews.
 If you're selling graphic design services, you'll need to offer a portfolio of previous work in your "supporting information."

-If you give consulting services, case studies describing customer difficulties, what you did to solve them, and how they benefited as a consequence are an excellent idea to include.
+If you give consulting services, case studies describing customer difficulties, what you did to solve them, and how they benefited as a consequence are excellent ideas to include.
 (Be sure to obtain permission from the client before utilizing their name in this manner on your website.)
 It's also a good idea to have a page with customer testimonials.

 Consider how aggravating it would be if you hurried into the supermarket to get a gallon of milk and couldn't find the checkout desk.
 Visitors to a website are no exception.
 If people have to browse up and down or side to side to find a location to order from you, they will become irritated.
 Keep pages short and include a buy now button or link in the same spot on every page to avoid the problem.
 A decent place to put any product or service is directly below the paragraph that explains it.

 Customers want to know what you sell and who you are and how to contact you.
-They may have questions regarding the products you sell, want to know if there is a problem with their order to whom we should contact, or would rather speak with a "real person" than ordering online.
+They may have questions regarding the products you sell, want to know if there is a problem with their order to whom we should contact, or would rather speak with a "real person" than order online.
 Include your phone number, store location (if applicable), and email address on every page to avoid losing business.

 Ensure to add the website name and link in all of your social media profiles once you've put up the site to look appealing and encourage people to sign up for your mailing lists.
 If prospects enjoy what you're saying on social media, they'll probably glance at your website before picking up the phone or sending you an email for further information.